 When should lone workers use the SOS / panic button?

 The panic button responds to the risks faced by lone workers in banks, jewellery stores, counters, small shops and other places open to the public.
-It can be easily installed under a counter, under a desk, or attached to the worker at complete discretion.
-Thus, it not only reassures employees but above all protects them in the event of a threat or attack.
 Employees working in these settings may encounter rudeness from angry or hostile customers.
 To reduce these hazards, the employer is required to give his lone workers suitable protection.

 How does the SOS / panic button work?